Kuala Lumpur: Sports and recreation

 Kuala Lumpur has numerous parks, gardens and open spaces for recreational purposes.
-Total open space for recreational and sport facilities land use in the city has increased significantly by 169.6 percent from 5.86 km2 in 1984 to 15.8 km2 in 2000.
+Total open space for recreational and sports facilities land use in the city has increased significantly by 169.6 per cent from 5.86 km2 in 1984 to 15.8 km2 in 2000.

 Kuala Lumpur was touted as one of the host cities for the Formula One World Championship from 1999 to 2017.
 The open-wheel auto racing A1 Grand Prix was held until the series folded in 2009.
 The Motorcycle Grand Prix races are held at the Sepang International Circuit in Sepang in the neighbouring state of Selangor.
 The Formula One event contributed significantly to tourist arrivals and tourism income to Kuala Lumpur.
 This was evident during the Asian financial crisis in 1998.
 Despite cities around Asia suffering declining tourist arrivals, in Kuala Lumpur tourist arrivals increased from 6,210,900 in 1997 to 10,221,600 in 2000, or 64.6%.
 In 2015, the Kuala Lumpur Street Circuit was constructed to host the Kuala Lumpur City Grand Prix motor racing event.

 Football is one of the most popular sports in Kuala Lumpur.
 The Merdeka Tournament is mainly held at Stadium Merdeka.
 The Stadium Negara is also located right next to it which is also one of the oldest indoor stadiums in the country.
 The city is also the home of Kuala Lumpur City, which plays in the Malaysia Super League.
 Kuala Lumpur hosted the official Asian Basketball Championship in 1965, 1977 and 1985.
 The city's basketball supporters cheered Malaysia's national basketball team to a Final Four finish in 1985, the team's best performance to date.
 Further, the city is home to the Kuala Lumpur Dragons, 2016 Champions of the ASEAN Basketball League.
 The team plays its home games in the MABA Stadium.

 KL Grand Prix CSI 5*, a five-star international showjumping equestrian event, is held annually in the city.
 Other annual sport events hosted by the city include the KL Tower Run, the KL Tower International BASE Jump Merdeka Circuit and the Kuala Lumpur International Marathon.
 Kuala Lumpur is also one of the stages of the Tour de Langkawi cycling race.
 The annual Malaysia Open Super Series badminton tournament is held in Kuala Lumpur.

 Kuala Lumpur is also the birthplace of Hashing, which began in December 1938 when a group of British colonial officers and expatriates, some from the Selangor Club, began meeting on Monday evenings to run, in a fashion patterned after the traditional British Paper Chase or "Hare and Hounds".

 Kuala Lumpur hosted the 128th IOC Session in 2015 where the IOC elected Beijing as the host city of the 2022 Winter Olympics and Lausanne as the host city of the 2020 Winter Youth Olympics.